danyelledoucette/Climate_Change_Warriors/README.md

 ### Alex:
-Primary: Greenhouse Gas Emissions/Concentration (secondary: breakdown by category, e.g., cars, industry)
+Primary: Greenhouse Gas Emissions/Concentration (secondary: breakdown by category, e.g., cars, industry) *for alexs_work notebook, i had a few charts that were manually changed and screenshooted so we can have the information requested

 ### Danyelle: (GitMC)
 Primary: Arctic Ice Extent Analysis (seconday: Greenhouse Gas Emissions/Concentration)